LoshkinOleg/LoshkinOleg.github.io/_drafts/Multithreading-in-Cplusplus-Approximating-Pi.md

 <img align="center" width="674" height="620" src="{{site.assets_dir}}/Blogposts/MultithreadingInCplusplusApproximatingPi/taskManager.png">
 <br>
-This is because the OS is using what is called [timeslicing](https://en.wikipedia.org/wiki/Preemption_(computing)) to let every program a little bit of time on the CPU to execute partially before letting another program run.
+This is because the OS is using what is called [timeslicing and preemptive scheduling](https://en.wikipedia.org/wiki/Preemption_(computing)) to let every program a little bit of time on the CPU to execute partially before letting another program run.

 <h2>
   Multiprocessing